enketo/enketo-express/README.md

 ### How to configure

 All configuration is done in config/config.json.
-Strictly speaking, this file only has to contain the [default properties](./config/default-config.json) that you'd like to override, but it might be safer to include all properties.
-The configuration items have self-explanatory names and helpful sample values.
+Strictly speaking, this file only has to contain the [default properties](./config/default-config.json) that you'd like to override, but it is safer to include all properties, to avoid surprises when the default configuration changes.
 After editing the configuration, the app will need to be restarted.

 The default production configuration includes 2 redis instances.
 You can **greatly simplify installation by using 1 redis instance** instead (for non-production usage).
 To do this set the redis.cache.port to 6379 (same as redis.main.port).
 To set up 2 instances properly for production, you might find the vagrant setup steps in [bootstrap.sh](./setup/bootstrap.sh) useful.